 then wiggled and giggled, shouting out great hoots,

-as Great Aunt, Roxanna, tried to hug her great niece.
+as Great Aunt Rox tickled her very great niece.

 What privileged robins live in my back yard…